atareao/supporttgbot/README.md

-# TGMail
+# SupportTGBot

-A simple service to recieve and send emails from Telegram
+A bot to give support to atareao.es